Backend-Interview-Questions/JavaScript-Interview-Question/WA-Imp-Ques-asked-by-various-companies.md

 **[⬆ Back to Top](#MongoDB)**

-12. ###  searching any data in mongodb with same document and mysql with same rows,which one will be fast and why?
+12. ###  Searching any data in mongodb with same document and mysql with same rows,which one will be fast and why?

 **[⬆ Back to Top](#MongoDB)**

-13. ### why did you use use the mongoDb in all the projects ?
+13. ### why did you use the mongoDb in all the projects ?

 **[⬆ Back to Top](#MongoDB)**